 The Japanese Electropop band Polysics parodied this one in one of their videos.

-Don't forget the mostly animated music video for Ko Rn's "Freak On A Leash".
+The mostly animated music video for Ko Rn's "Freak on a Leash".

 Sphere's video for "Future Stream" has scenes where one member walks around while the other three are frozen in place.
 As shown in the behind the scenes footage, this was done in the low budget way of everybody simply standing still, with the "floating" props hanging on strings.